Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Refund.md

 ## Refund Using Referenced Identifier

-A refund request is initiated by sending the 'referenceTransactionDetails' in the payload and may contain the 'amount' object based on the refund type.
+A refund request is initiated by sending the `referenceTransactionDetails` in the payload and may contain the 'amount' object based on the refund type.

 ### Request Variables